Helicobacter Pylori Stool + Virulence Factors & Sensitivity Panel

 As this test assesses levels of H Pylori as a concentration of pathogens, it is applicable to all ages.

-A DHL courier return label is included with your test kit, along with full details for returning your sample.
+A courier return label is included with your test kit, along with full details for returning your sample.

 Please only send samples back on a Monday or Tuesday.

-Ship your sample on the same day of collection (unless collecting on a Sunday as DHL do not collect on weekends).
-If you cannot ship your sample the same day, please complete the collection and
+Ship your sample on the same day of collection.
+If you cannot ship your sample the same day, please complete the collection and keep the padded envelope containing the orange-capped vial in the refrigerator until you are ready to ship.
+Do not store for more than one day.

 Your sample must be shipped to the laboratory within 24 hours.